 Each string of each instrument was recorded in its full range (approximately one octave plus a fifth), and with the included presets you may easily decide whether to have the musicians play on all strings (with a change to the next string in fifth intervals), or forced playing on a certain string.
 You can also choose to play with no open strings.
 Getting a darker or brighter string sound has never been easier and more flexible.
 For the violins, preset setups for two groups of four players and four desks of two players are provided.

-With Vienna Dimension Strings, individual changes in dynamic levels of the players within a group can be achieved easily with velocity crossfades.
+With Vienna Dimension Strings Full Library, individual changes in dynamic levels of the players within a group can be achieved easily with velocity crossfades.
 You may even designate one or two weak musicians to play sloppy notes, with hesitant or delayed starts, for instance.
 With Vienna Instruments PRO player and its Auto Humanization feature, all kinds of nuances and variations are possible while simply playing on the keyboard, making the final result sound great.

 - Four string sections of 8 violins, 6 violas, 6 cellos, and 4 double basses

 - Recorded in groups, but with individual microphones for each player, for unlimited individual performance flexibility

 - The full play range of each string was captured (one octave plus a fifth)

 - Over 300,000 violin samples - up to one million samples for all four sections